 Net cash provided by operating activities was \$27.2 million for the nine months ended September 30, 2011 as compared to \$68.1 million for nine months ended September 30, 2010.
-The \$40.9 million decrease in net cash provided by operating activities primarily resulted from a reduction in net income of approximately \$35.2 million and other working capital items partially offset by an increase in prepaid tax payments of \$9.3 million during the nine months ended September 30, 2010.
+The \$40.9 million decrease in net cash provided by operating activities primarily resulted from a reduction in net income of approximately \$35.2 million and other working capital items partially offset by an increase in prepaid tax payments of \$9.3 million during the nine months ended September 30, 2011 as compared to the nine months ended September 30, 2010.